neuralmagic/deepsparse/docs/use-cases/nlp/question-answering.md

 The first step is to obtain the ONNX model.
 You can obtain the file by converting your model to ONNX after training.
 Click Download on the [DistilBERT - SQuAD page](https://sparsezoo.neuralmagic.com/models/nlp%2Fquestion_answering%2Fdistilbert-none%2Fpytorch%2Fhuggingface%2Fsquad%2Fpruned80_quant-none-vnni) to download a ONNX DistilBERT model for demonstration.

-Extract the downloaded file ad create folder containing the following required files:
+Extract the downloaded file and create folder containing the following required files:
 - `config.json`
 - `tokenizer.json`
 - `model.onnx`